PriyaKashyapp/Friends-Character-Similarity-Analysis/README.md

 Key Highlights

-Data Pre-processing
+Pre-processing Enhancements

-    Tokenization, conversion to lowercase for normalization.
+    Tokenization: Splits text into words and converts them to lowercase to normalize.
-    Removal of stopwords, punctuation, non-alphabetic characters, and single letters.
+    Cleaning: Removes stop words, punctuation, non-alphabetic characters, and single letters.
-    Expansion of contractions and lemmatization to ensure consistency and focus on meaningful words.
+    Lemmatization: Reduces words to their base form to unify various forms of the same word.
+    Contractions: Expands shortened words to their full forms to maintain consistency.

-Feature Extraction and Transformation
+Advanced Feature Extraction

-    Utilization of n-grams to capture context and word order.
-    Application of POS tagging and selective sentiment analysis.
+    N-grams: Captures word order and context by extracting n-grams.
+    POS Tagging: Identifies grammatical roles of words.
+    Sentiment Analysis: Analyzes the sentiment of the text using TextBlob (not included in final results for optimization).
+    Additional Features: Extracts other linguistic features and attempts gender prediction (not included in final results).

+Matrix Transformation Techniques

-    Implementation of TfidfVectorizer for converting text documents into a matrix of TF-IDF features.
+    TF-IDF Vectorization: Transforms text documents into a matrix of TF-IDF features.
-    Use of SelectKBest with chi-squared for feature selection.

-Model Training and Validation

-    Extensive parameter search to optimize model configurations.
-    Cross-validation to fine-tune model parameters and assess model performance across different setups.
+    Feature Selection: Utilizes SelectKBest with chi2 to select features based on the chi-squared statistic.

+Dialogue Context and Scene Integration

+    Data Structuring: Groups data by 'Episode' and 'Scene' to analyze dialogue context scene-by-scene.
+    Character Analysis: Aggregates dialogue lines and counts for each character for detailed analysis.

+Parameter Optimization

+    Grid Search: Tests various combinations of parameters for TfidfVectorizer and SelectKBest to find the optimal setup.
+    Performance Tracking: Compares performance metrics like mean rank and accuracy across configurations.

-Analysis of Results
+Similarity Matrix Analysis

-    Evaluation of the similarity matrix to identify character relationships and dialogue similarities.
+    Comparison: Analyzes how characters' dialogues are similar or different using a similarity matrix.
+    Character Insights: Identifies which characters have the most and least in common based on their dialogue patterns.

+Final Testing and Results

-    Examination of the mean rank, cosine similarity, and accuracy across different stages of the project to measure performance improvements.
+    Validation vs. Testing: Compares performance metrics such as mean rank, mean cosine similarity, and accuracy across different processing stages and model configurations.
+    Performance Improvement: Demonstrates how each step contributes to more accurate character similarity analysis.

+Conclusion

+This analysis effectively utilizes NLP to delve into the dynamics of character interactions in "Friends," revealing insights into how characters relate through dialogue.
+Enhanced preprocessing, sophisticated feature extraction, and careful parameter tuning have significantly improved the model's ability to classify and understand character similarities.